-Idaho Power explains that the recent hydro agreements are the first hydro-based agreements submitted for approval "that contain revised terms and conditions subsequent to the Commission's final and reconsideration orders from Case No. GNR-E-11-03.
-As such, the form of the [Agreement] has several terms and conditions that vary from previously approved agreements in order to comply with the Commission's recent orders."
-Application at 4.
-In addition, Idaho Power and Eightmile Hydro also agreed to changes in some standard provisions that the parties propose for Commission approval.
+In its Amendment to its initial Application, Idaho Power explains that this Agreement is the first hydro-based agreement submitted for approval "that contains revised terms and conditions subsequent to the Commission's final and reconsideration orders from Case No. GNR-E-11-03.
+As such, the form of the Agreement has several terms and conditions that vary from previously approved agreements in order to comply with the Commission's recent orders."
+Amendment at 5.
+In addition, Idaho Power and the Seller have agreed to changes in some provisions that the parties propose for Commission approval.
 Discussed below are each of the significant differences between provisions in this Agreement and previous PURPA contracts for hydro projects.